History of Brown Memorial Library

 Public Use Computers

-Three public computers offer free Internet access, plus word processing, printing for 10c per page, and lots more.
+Three public computers offer free Internet access, plus word processing, printing for 10c per page (25c for color), and lots more.
 Children under 18 must have parent’s permission to use the internet.
 Permission forms are available at the circulation desk.